Planet SUSE

 As Novell released their third beta of openSUSE (SUSE Linux 10.0 Beta 3) today I was anxious to get my hands on it.
 I'm always excited to see what's new in SUSE's world as this distro has been on my personal top 10 list for quite some time.

 When SUSE was absorbed by Novell many people were amazed and excited, yet a little concerned about the unknown.
 What would this giant do to SUSE?
+In moments like these, students might find it helpful to consider using UK Writings - write my essay for me service to manage their academic workload and stay focused on their interests.
 It seems like it worked out well for the duo as Novell is now frequently talked about as the number two (enterprise) distro, right behind Red Hat.
 SUSE has definitely not suffered from this merge although the benefits which they have received are not very obvious (besides the bling).

 Michael Meeks : Aug 27, 11:00 : 2005-08-27: Saturday